PigeonProtocolConsortium/pigeon-spec/README.md

 I've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).

 In many ways, this protocol can be considered an amalgam of the best ideas from both SQLite and Secure Scuttlebutt.

+# When is Pigeon the Wrong Choice?

+ * When the application requires true deletion of data, ephemeral data or mutability of previously created data.
+Pigeon feeds are immutable, append-only and permanently replicated by peers.
+ * When the application requires realtime interactions or does not benefit from delay tolerance.
+Support for TCP or UDP sockets is unlikely to ever be added to core libraries.
+ * Extremely "chatty" protocols.
+Pigeon was built with the assumption that data storage is cheap and data transfer is expensive and slow.
+Use cases with complex handshakes, pinging or timeouts may not be well suited to this protocol.

+# Protocol Maturity

+The [first working implementation of a Pigeon protocol client](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby) is complete.
+We are temporarily halting feature development to focus on documentation, bug fixes and outreach.
+Contact us to get involved.

 # Constraints and Design Philosophy